linpingyu/ImageRecognition/README.md

 # Data Scientist Project

-This is original a Udacity's Data Scientist Nano-Degree Program project.
+This is originally a Udacity's Data Scientist Nano-Degree Program project.

 To use this for fun, use command line to run train.py and predict.py.
 It's better to use the GPU enabled workspace for better performance while training the model.